 Treatment for cancer can change how your body looks and works.
 How you feel about yourself (your self-esteem) may be affected by:

-- changes to your appearance (e.g. from surgery)
+- changes to your appearance (e.g. from surgery) or body shape

 - hair loss or hair growing back differently